jsouter/odin-fastcs/README.md

 possible to test some functionality in isolation by dumping server responses and creating tests that parse those responses.
-Responses can be dumped from various Odin systems and tests written against them that can run in CI to ensure support for those systems is not broken.
+Responses can be dumped from various Odin systems and tests written against them that can run in CI to ensure support for those systems is not broken (or that the adapters need to be updated).
 The `tests/dump_server_response.py` helper script will generate json files for each adapter in an Odin server to write tests against.

-Testing against static files is quite restrictive, so a dummy development environment is provided to give developers a consistent live deployment to possible to work against while developing the code.
+Testing against static files is quite restrictive, so a dummy development environment is provided to give developers as consistent live deployment as possible to work against while developing the code.
 To set this up, run `dev/configure.sh` with the path to an odin-data install prefix and the path to a venv with odin-control and odin-data installed.
 This will populate the dev config with your environment - these changes